 The here and now is the one and only moment you have control over.
 Stop making decisions based on your past choices and make them based on your values.

-THE IMPORTANCE OF GRACE IN CHRISTIAN WEIGHT LOSS
+THE IMPORTANCE OF GRACE IN CHRISTIAN DIETING

 My blog name used to be A Joyful Plate.
 For reasons I’m about to explain, I hesitate to even type those words.
 About 9 months into my blogging journey, I received a letter that made my heart sink and tears flow.